mattfenwick/Beagle/docs/tutorials/parsing.md

 This is often broken down into 3 main steps:

- 1. lexing (AKA tokenization or scanning):  convert an input string into tokens.
+ 1. lexing (AKA tokenization or scanning):  convert an input string into tokens

  2. throw away tokens such as whitespace and comments that do not contribute to the executable code